RichardL64/Visual-Pinball/README.md

 # Visual-Pinball
 Visual pinball & associated software, my mods/scripts settings.

-In development
-  - DMDImage.js     Attempt to automatically convert existing DMD screenshots to 128x32 images FlexDMD can display for each game title
-                    Alpha state, working up to a point

 PinballY
   - Main.js         PinballY entry point invoking other scripts
   - AutoOff.js      Automatic system shutdown after a period of inactivity in screensaver mode